-1 INTRODUCTION
+1 Introduction

-A (parimutuel) betting market as typically used in horse racing and other sports events, is a system in which all bets are collected and the payoffs are then determined by dividing the total amount of money invested by the amount bet on the winning horse.
-In Plott et al. (2003), the authors address experimentally two fundamental questions: first, is information aggregated on betting markets?
+A (parimutuel) betting market as typically used in horse racing and other sports events, is a system in which all bets are collected and the payoffs are then determined by dividing the total amount of money invested by the amount betted on the winning horse.

+In Plott, Wit & Yang (2003), the authors address experimentally two fundamental questions: first, is information aggregated on betting markets?
 Noting that there is no clear theoretical reason why betting markets should aggregate information at all, the authors report that the implicit prices on their experimental markets are very close to the prices that would exist if all agents pooled their information and made decisions on the basis of the pooled data.
-This observation suggests that the information is aggregated?
+This observation suggests that the information in their markets does aggregate.
+Second, which model explains best how information is aggregated?
 The theoretical model which seems to fit their data best (the Decision Theory Private Information, or DTPI, model) does not rely on information aggregation whatsoever.
 The authors call this paradoxical.
 We refer to their result below as the Plott-Wit-Yang (PWY) paradox.

-We replicate their experiment with minor changes and find, first and like Plott et al., the paradoxical result that information is aggregated while the data seem to be explained best by a theoretical model that does not require information aggregation.
+We replicate their experiment with minor changes and find, first and like Plott et al., a paradoxical result, which is information is aggregated while the data seem to be explained best by a theoretical model that does not require information aggregation.

 We show that market odds are indeed very close to odds that would exist if traders behaved according to the DTPI model.
-However, our individual level data analysis suggests that, apart from the private information, traders extract significant additional information from observing the market odds.
+However, our individual level data analysis suggests that, apart from private information, traders extract significant additional information from observing the market odds.
 The PWY paradox seems due to aggregate rather than individual level data analysis.